end-initiative/end-initiative/pages/activities.md

 There is no penalty for not making the DC, you will just need another instance of spending time with them.
 You can only have a maximum of 2 classmates accompany your group on a mission.

-If you ask a classmate to help you study for an exam the day before the exam, you will recieve a +1d4 bonus to a skill they are proficient in of your choosing to your test roll of that subject.
+If you ask a classmate to help you study for an exam the day before the exam, you will recieve a +1d6 bonus to a skill they are proficient in of your choosing to your test roll of that subject.d

 Be aware, Classmates are only available on certain times of certain days.
 Learn their schedules to better plan your week.
 You may only hang out with someone once per day.